lepetitcreole/pioneer.remote.control/README.md

 XBMC addon for Pioneer A/V receivers
 ==========================

-Automatically configure your Pioneer AV receiver at booting/shutdown XBMC!
+Automatically configure your Pioneer AV receiver at XBMC booting/shutdown!

 Donate :
 ------------